SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 3. Change directory into the ios directory with `cd ios`
 4. Change directory into the SyncIntro directory with `cd SyncIntro`

-> Note: there is a _PartialSync_ folder here as well - in this tutorial we will be adding to the basic sync tutorial to bring it up to the level of the completed partial sync version.
+> Note: there is a _PartialSync_ folder here as well - in this tutorial we will be adding to the basic sync tutorial to bring it up to the level of the completed Query-based sync version.

 ## Step 2: Install the Realm SDK with CocoaPods {#step-2:-updateinstall-the-realm-sdk-with-cocoapods}